nilsedgar/OOPMentorSpringVue/document.md

 @Service now calls the @Repository interface which has the findAll() method which returns all tables and the save() method which parses a JPA to a table and saves it in the database.

-testpackage.entities.Message uses a *Long* @Id with generatedValue=AUTO.
+com.example.springvueproject.entities.Message uses a *Long* @Id with generatedValue=AUTO.
 This is opposed to using a *String* as @Id which can be used to map Get-requests to fetch individual tables/object.